shreyansh26/Worldlink/README.md

 A social networking website using the *Django framework*.

 Features include -
-1. Authentication (Including social logins)
+1. Authentication (Including Social logins)
 2. Newsfeed
 3. Profile page
 4. Like and Comment on Posts